Vegadjay/hackathon-e-commerce-website/README.md

 FOR OTP :
 to send otp : http://localhost:3000/api/user/sendotp => body : {email}
 to verify otp : http://localhost:3000/api/user/verify => body : {otp as string}

+FOR Order :
+to make new order : http://localhost:3000/api/order => body : {body}
+to update the order : http://localhost:3000/api/order/orderId => body : {payment_status, status, shippingAddress} .........this 3 field can be only change